Shabbirsyed05/project-AWS-Continuous-Integration/Detailed Explainaion.md

 Load Balancer (untick) -> Create Deployment group
 ```
 ```
-Inside codedeploy we regstere application payment , create a folder/registered for payments application , we created instance for payments application , for deploying payments on ec2 instnace. so integrated both saying this is my target group and has to be impleted but we havent told how to deploy Now we shown the target group to code deploy, need to show how to deploy .
+Inside codedeploy we register application payment , create a folder/registered for payments application , we created instance for payments application , for deploying payments on ec2 instnace. so integrated both saying this is my target group and has to be impleted but we havent told how to deploy Now we shown the target group to code deploy, need to show how to deploy .
 For showing we will create a file and update in it
 ```
 ```
-Code deploy =>  Application (sample-python-flask-app)-> deployments => deployment group (sample-python-app) , Resouse type -> My appplication is storesd in github -> authenticate -> repository name -> username/repo  ,
+Code deploy =>  Application (sample-python-flask-app)-> deployments => deployment group (sample-python-app) , Resouse type -> My appplication is stored in github -> authenticate -> repository name -> username/repo  ,
 commit id (provide any commit id for checking CD working or not later it can integrate with codepipeline) -> create deployment (it will fail,need to have appspec.yaml at the root of the repository)
 ```
 ec2 Terminal -> sudo apt install docker.io -y